 All staff are expected to recognise students’ individual needs and to plan and provide for those with special education needs within their teaching groups.
 In addition, students may themselves request additional help.
 The staff in The Learning Hub have specialist expertise including qualifications in the teaching of students with specific learning difficulties.
 They are assisted by a trained team of Learning Coaches with considerable expertise and experience.
 The needs of students receiving additional support are reviewed regularly on an individual basis.
 Advice is sought from other external professional agencies, when necessary, which might include educational psychology or communication and language.

 The progress of all students is continuously monitored and support may be provided or withdrawn, increased or decreased, as their needs change.
 Parents are contacted if there is cause for concern or if significant changes in the provision of support are being considered.
 Parents are not necessarily notified when routine checks on progress are being undertaken or when minor adjustments in the provision of support are made.
 Further information can be obtained from the Head of The Learning Hub, Mrs Jan Vincent or the Director of Intervention and Inclusion/SENCo, Mr Tim Sandford.

 Complaints Procedure for Parents of SEN Students

-Complaints for SEN-based issues will be progressed in a similar fashion to other complaints and will follow the rules and procedures as laid out in the Complaints Policy (/191/policies).
+Complaints for SEN-based issues will be progressed in a similar fashion to other complaints and will follow the rules and procedures as laid out in the Complaints Policy (see Policies page).